-Once they watch the 80s type of video quality from King School’s, they can promptly think the king school program is outdated.
+Once they watch the 80s video quality from King School’s, they can promptly think the king school program is outdated.

 They think Sporty’s has up to date information in their course.

-But comparing sporty’s with Rod Machado’s eLearning, then I will not say that Sporty’s is the very best in the online PPL ground school market.
+If I compare Sporty’s with Rod Machado’s eLearning, I will say that Sporty’s is not the very best in the online PPL ground school industry.

 Nevertheless, none of the courses I mention in this article is terrible.
-All of them are excellent quality.
+All of them are of excellent quality.

 How about the pricing?

-But pricing makes a lot of difference—Kings school Vs. Sporty’s course, there is indeed a big difference.
+The cost makes a lot of difference too—Kings school Vs. Sporty’s course, the cost is indeed a big difference.

 Like any other ppl ground school, online sporty’s comes with several resources to prepare for the ppl knowledge test.

-- Test prep tools that frequently update test question database to prepare student pilots with all they need to pass the exam;
+- Frequent updates of test questions database to prepare student pilots with all they need to pass the exam;

-- Document library that contains books and PDF files that sporty’s claim to be worth more than 300 USD.
+- Document library containing books and PDF files that sporty’s claim to be worth more than 300 USD.

-Other key factors I believe for the sporty’s online pilot course are they include review notes for each video segment.
+I believe other critical factors for the sporty’s online pilot course is including review notes for each video segment.
 Review notes is a significant advantage for student pilots.